sridhar2rok/sridhar2rok/README.md

 - 👋 Hi, I’m @sridhar2rok
-- 👀 I’m interested in IoT products, DIY electronics, tinkering, programming, Wireless communication.
+- 👀 I’m interested in IoT products, electronics, tinkering, programming, Wireless communication, Semiconductor technologies.
-- 🌱 I’m currently learning embedded C, Python
+- 🌱 I’m good at C, C++, Python
-- 💞️ I’m looking to collaborate on making IoT products, wireless RF stuff, Embedded C programming.
 - 📫 Reach me at (sridhar2rok@gmail.com)
 <!---
 sridhar2rok/sridhar2rok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.